 (C D E F G A B C)

-With this information we know that a song recorded in G will harmonically mix into our song nicely.
+With this information, we know that a song recorded in G will harmonically mix into our song nicely.
 However the note F# isn’t in the C major scale, so we know that song will not mix in key.
-Now don’t worry we don’t expect DJ’s to know all this, luckily for us there are various ways to both detect the key of a song, and show us which other songs will harmonically mix!
+Now don’t worry we don’t expect DJ’s to know all this.
+There are various ways to both detect the key of a song, and show us which other songs will harmonically mix!

 Circle Of Fifths

 The fantastic thing about musical keys is that they follow a predictable harmonic pattern.
 The starting note will always have a progression of notes that naturally follows, thanks to the scale system.

 This pattern within the scale also fits into the key correctly.
 Meaning that we can map out the keys to know which key will sound best when mixed into another.
 This style of mixing is called Harmonic Mixing.